approvals/ApprovalTests.cpp/doc/mdsource/CMakeIntegration.source.md

 include: inc_fetch_content_approvaltests_dependencies_cmakelists

+Note the `GIT_TAG` value: CMake needs to know which revision to use.

-Note that here we are using the copy of Catch2 that is included in the ApprovalTests.cpp repository.
+Note also that here we are using the copy of Catch2 that is included in the ApprovalTests.cpp repository.

+### Make CMake clone ApprovalTests.cpp and Catch2

+The only difference between the previous example and this one is that we get CMake to also download and use the Catch2 repository.

+We use this file: `dependencies/CMakeLists.txt`:

+include: inc_fetch_content_approvaltests_catch2_dependencies_cmakelists

 ## Scenarios developing ApprovalTests.cpp